Early medication abortion

 An early medication abortion can occur by using two medications, mifepristone and misoprostol to cause the pregnancy to miscarry.

-Since its first use in 1988, mifepristone has been safely used by millions of women world-wide with approximately 95 to 98% experiencing a successful abortion.
+Since its first use in 1988, mifepristone has been safely used by millions of women and pregnant people world-wide with approximately 95 to 98% experiencing a successful abortion.

-An individual medication regimen will be discussed with you at your consultation appointment and this may vary for each woman.
+An individual medication regimen will be discussed with you at your consultation appointment and this may vary for different patients.

 You can expect to be at a health facility for approximately two hours on your initial visit where you will be assessed by a health worker and doctor and then take the first medication.
-You will be able to return to work or resume your normal daily activities until you return for the second appointment.
-At this visit you will be required to attend for only 10 to 20 minutes and will need to have support with transport home afterwards.
+You will be able to return to work or resume your normal daily activities until you begin the second dose of tablets 24-48 hours later.
+It is recommended you have a support person with you once you take the second lot of medications.

 A tablet, mifepristone, blocks the action of progesterone, a hormone essential for pregnancy.
 This changes the lining of the uterus preventing the pregnancy from continuing.
 It opens the cervix and increases the sensitivity of the uterus to the second medication